pyeventsourcing/esdbclient/README.md

 server_certificate = ssl.get_server_certificate(addr=('localhost', 2113))
 ```

-You can also start an "insecure" server using the following command.
+Alternatively, can also start an "insecure" server using the following command.

-    $ docker run -d --name eventstoredb-insecure -it -p 2114:2113 eventstore/eventstore:21.10.9-buster-slim --insecure
+    $ docker run -d --name eventstoredb-insecure -it -p 2113:2113 eventstore/eventstore:21.10.9-buster-slim --insecure

 The connection string URI for this "insecure" server would be:

-    esdb://localhost:2114?Tls=false
+    esdb://localhost:2113?Tls=false

 As we will see, when connecting to an "insecure" server, there is no need to include
 a "username" and a "password" in the connection string.
 If you do, these values will